 Livestock Quiz Bowl Team

 Jeffco Livestock Quiz Bowl is taking a break until the new 4-H year gets going in October.
-Here is their 2016 flyer with the schedule and information.
-A new flyer will be available soon!
+Here is their 2016 flier with the schedule and information.
+A new flier will be available soon!

 Livestock Judging Team

 In 2014 a partnership was developed with the City of Arvada for use of city property at 72nd and Ward referred to as Moore Farm.
 The purpose was to provide an opportunity for youth with interest in the 4-H program to house livestock and provide an effective and efficient use of a portion of the Moore Farm property.

 Upon review of the successes and challenges of this pilot, an expansion of the program will take place in 2017 with ongoing review of the success and potential needs for change.
 The 2017 program will consist of an application process to house a maximum of the following in 2017:

 - Applications are closed for the current 4-H year.
 Please check back in the winter.